kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 - **Member Cluster**: A kubernetes cluster that is part of a cluster inventory.

 - **Cluster Manager**: An entity that creates the ClusterProfile API object per member cluster, and keeps their status up-to-date.
 Each cluster manager MUST be identified with a unique name.
   Each ClusterProfile resource SHOULD be managed by only one cluster manager.
 A cluster manager SHOULD have sufficient permission to access the member cluster to fetch the information so it can update the status of the ClusterProfile API resource.

-- **ClusterProfile API Consumer**: the person running the cluster managers or the person developing extensions for cluster managers for the purpose of workload distribution, operation management etc.
+- **ClusterInventory Consumer**: Controllers or tools that leverage the ClusterProfile for the purpose of workload distribution, operation management etc. Their name must be unique for a single inventory.
+They might need to register themselves with the Cluster Manager which is not defined in this KEP.

 ### User Stories (Optional)